devnull-cz/c-prog-lang/modules/function-intro.md

 A function *declaration* is only declaring the API without its body.
-In C, it is called a *function prototype* and it consists of a type, a function name, and an argument list in parentheses.
+In C, it is called a *function prototype* and it consists of a type, a function name, and an parameter list in parentheses.
 For example:

 ```C
 int digit(int c);